40 new homes with supports have been completed for people experiencing or at risk of homelessness in Sechelt, operated by RainCity Housing.

 BC Housing held a meeting to share information about the proposed development.
 The meeting included a presentation and facilitated dialogue.
 Poster boards and a meeting summary report are now available.

 About the Project

-BC Housing, Vancouver Coastal Health, Sunshine Coast Homelessness Advisory Committee, and other community agencies and members, recognize the urgent need for more affordable housing in Sechelt.
-In response, BC Housing purchased property at Hightide Avenue and Lamprey Lane and is building permanent modular housing with supports.
+BC Housing, Vancouver Coastal Health, Sunshine Coast Homelessness Advisory Committee, and other community agencies and members recognize the urgent need for more affordable housing in Sechelt.
+In response, BC Housing purchased property at Hightide Avenue and Lamprey Lane and built permanent modular housing with supports.

-The housing will be operated by RainCity Housing and will provide 40 homes for individuals who are experiencing, or most at risk of experiencing, homelessness.
+The housing is operated by RainCity Housing and provides 40 homes for people who are experiencing, or most at risk of experiencing, homelessness.